Adriel007/fardo-sec/README.md

 ```

 - `Termux API` Plugin (Install from the same source where you installed termux)
+- `Termux Widgets` Plugin (Install from the same source where you installed termux)

 - `Git` Package
 - `Termux API` Package